Singing with an office choir can help relieve stress at work, according to new research.

 “The little extra things that companies can do – whether that’s family days or a choir – help make people want to come to work.

 “Singing and being part of a choir is therapeutic in itself.
 But in a workplace this indicates the positive culture of a company as well.”

-To contact a counsellor about workplace stress visit our Find a Therapist directory.
+To contact a counsellor about workplace stress, search our Therapist directory.